-1.1 C-Trak® Analyzer and Probe Introduction
+1.1 C-Trak® Analyser and Probe Introduction

-The C-Trak® Apollo system has been designed to detect and quantify the nuclear radiation from gamma emitting isotopes ranging in energy emissions between 27-600 keV.
-A clear display of numeric quantities and an audible signal convey an increase or decrease in radiation detection allowing the surgeon to localize radiolabeled tissue for excision.
-The latest model of the Apollo system presents maximum flexibility for the User in being able to operate in one of three modes:
+The C-Trak® Apollo has been designed to detect and quantify the nuclear radiation from gamma emitting isotopes ranging in energy emissions between 27-600 keV.
+A clear display of numeric quantities and an audible signal convey an increase or decrease in radiation detection allowing the surgeon to localise radiolabeled tissue for excision.
+The latest model of the Apollo presents maximum flexibility for the User in being able to operate in one of three modes:

-- 1) Wired gamma probe. - 2) USB wired connection of the OmniProbe via the Apollo handset. - Wireless connection of OmniProbe via the Apollo handset using bluetooth technology.
+- 1) Wired gamma probe. - 2) USB wired connection of the OmniProbe via the Apollo handset. - 3) Wireless connection of OmniProbe via the Apollo handset using wireless technology.

-The system is comprised of the C-Trak® Apollo touchscreen analyzer and one or more of the OmniProbe® family of probes.
+The device is comprised of the C-Trak® Apollo touchscreen analyser and one or more of the OmniProbe® family of probes.
 The OmniProbe® and OmniProbe®-EL are capable of detecting gamma ray energies up to 364 keV.
 The OmniProbe®-PET is capable of detecting gamma ray energies up to 600 keV.
-The analyzer is designed for operation with Care Wise designed gamma probes.
-The analyzer may also be supplied with the Apollo Wireless handset and/or foot pedal.
+The analyser is designed for operation with Care Wise designed gamma probes.
+The analyser may also be supplied with the Apollo wireless handset and/or foot pedal.